QuincyForbes/GoIPFRest/readme.md

-# GoIPFRest
+# IPFS Metadata RestAPI

-This project is a REST API that interacts with a DynamoDB table to store and retrieve metadata about content-addressed data.
+This project is a REST API that interacts with a DynamoDB table to retrieve metadata about content-addressed data.

 ## Getting Started